sschmeier/cc-snakemake-workflow/{{cookiecutter.package_name}}/README.md

 # Do a dryrun of the workflow, show rules, order, and commands
 snakemake -np --configfile config.yaml

-# Run the snakemake workflow and commands via conda and singularity
+# Run the snakemake workflow and commands via conda and/or singularity
-snakemake -p --use-conda --use-singularity --cores 10 --configfile config.yaml 2> logs/run.stderr > logs/run.stdout

 # If necessary bind more folders for singularity outside of your home
-snakemake -p --use-conda --use-singularity --cores 10 --singularity-args "--bind /mnt/disk1" --configfile config.yaml 2> logs/run.stderr > logs/run.stdout
+snakemake -p --use-conda --use-singularity --cores 32 --singularity-args "--bind /mnt/disk1" --configfile config.yaml 2> logs/run.log

 # show a detailed summary of the produced files and used commands
 snakemake -D